arsh27a/firstbench-assignment/README.md

 # React Project

 Welcome to the React Project!
 This project is a simple React application that you can use as a starting point for building your React-based applications.
+## Live Demo
+You can check out the live version of the assignment here: [Firstbench Assignment](https://firstbench-assignment.vercel.app/)

 ## Table of Contents